 ☞ BUFFET STYLE MEAL PREP TIPS #9—CHECK YOUR FRIDGE, FREEZER & PANTRY BEFORE YOU GO SHOPPING.
 It’s easy to forget what we already have, so go shopping in your kitchen first to cut way back on waste!

 ☞ BUFFET STYLE MEAL PREP TIPS #10—MAKE SOME NO COOK MEALS.
 Not everything has to be cooked.
 Try some overnight oats or Greek yogurt with healthy toppings!
 This will save you significantly on prep time.

-Did you know that it’s FREE to assign me as your Beachbody Coach?
-And, with that comes some serious benefits—the main ones being direct access to me and membership in my private Facebook accountability group.
-In my Fix Family, there are hundreds of BUFFET STYLE MEAL IDEAS at the click of your finger and, during every monthly round, you will get more info like this to help you transition to this way of eating.
+I hope you remembered that it’s FREE to assign me as your Beachbody Coach—and, with that comes some significant perks.
+You’ll have direct access to me AND membership in my private Facebook accountability group.
+(In my Fix Family, there are hundreds of buffet style meal prep ideas available to you!)

 Now, once you’ve spent some time learning each of the above buffet style meal prep tips, you can move on to Lesson 2: Core Healthy Foods!